 The Avadhuta Gita

-Of all the billions and trillions of thoughts we have entertained in all our waking days, and continue to do so, constantly mesmerised by their hypnotic appeal and the saga of a self, how many have been important or significant in any way?
-As in sifting sand for gems or specks of gold, the overwhelming majority are irrelevant grit that could be thrown away without any loss.
+Of all the billions and trillions of thoughts we have entertained in all our waking days, and continue to do so, constantly mesmerised by their hypnotic presence and their never-ending saga of a self, how many have really been important or significant in any way?
+As in sifting sand for gems or specks of gold, the overwhelming majority are completely irrelevant and meaningless grit that could be thrown away without the slightest loss.

 If we could but hear them, all the thoughts of those around us would be like the deafening buzzing of countless bees, but in fact thoughts themselves are completely silent!
 It is not exactly that we hear them as we hear sounds and yet we certainly 'listen' to them!
 So what exactly are these mental phenomena - these instantly intelligible ideas, reflections and deliberations - if they have no tangible, visible or audible form?
 As such, they are similar to dream-stuff, yet we never let go of this endless chatter, as if our very survival is at stake!
 So strong is this primal habit that, as Ramakrishna said, we are like fisherwomen who cannot sleep without the smell of fish!

 Like a man caught in quicksands